eve-scout/passport-eveonline-sso/README.md

 ## Install

-    $ npm install eve-scout/passport-eveonline
+    $ npm install eve-scout/passport-eveonline-sso

 ## Usage

 #### Create an Application

-Before using `passport-eveonline`, you must register your application with [EVE Online Developers site](https://developers.eveonline.com/)
+Before using `passport-eveonline-sso`, you must register your application with [EVE Online Developers site](https://developers.eveonline.com/)

 You will also need to configure an Endpoint redirect URI (`callbackURL`) and scopes your application has access to.